dfinity/motoko/design/IDL.md

 An *service* is a standalone actor on the platform that can communicate with other services via sending and receiving *messages*.
 Messages are sent to a service by invoking one of its *methods*, i.e., functions that the service provides.

-**Note:** The IDL is in fact agnostic to the exact nature of services.
+**Note:** Candid is in fact agnostic to the exact nature of services.
 In particular, it could be applied to a setting where services are synchronous (objects with RPCs) instead of asynchronous (actors with bidirectional message sends).

 #### Structure